francescodc87/ipaPy2/README.md

-In this case the cosine similarity score for the annotation L-Proline M+H is very high, therefore the post probability associate with it is higher than the one obtained without considering the MS2 data.
+In this case, the cosine similarity score for the annotation L-Proline M+H is very high, therefore the posterior probability associated with it is higher than the one obtained without considering the MS2 data.

 Here another example for a feature having a very similar mass-to-charge ratio.